-Hearing voices in our heads is a common symptom of psychosis and schizophrenia.
+Hearing voices is a common symptom of psychosis and schizophrenia.
 For people affected by this, these auditory hallucinations can be debilitating and sometimes require medication to treat them.
 Avatar Therapy offers a new approach to this condition and will soon undergo a trial study as a next step towards proving it should be added to clinical treatments.

 Avatar Therapy works by creating a personification of a patient’s unique auditory hallucination in the form of a digital avatar.
 The patient can then confront the voice in their heads via a digital screen and work towards changing the relationship they have with that voice.